shadhole/fitness-data-lake/README.md

 The main fitbit API project comes from https://github.com/edrabbit/fitbitsplunk

 Prerequisites:
+This project uses vagrant and ansible in order to configure the ubuntu server.
+If you have a server with these tools installed, simply copy this repo to that server.
+If you don't have an environment, perform the steps below on a server/laptop.
+This was tested on a Mac running OS X 10.10.5.
   * install vagrant locally
   * install virtualbox locally (hypervisor for ubuntu vm)
   * install ansible locally